This blog is a preview of our State of Web3 Report. Sign up here to download your copy!

 - DAO founders create a new cryptocurrency, known as a governance token;

 - They distribute these tokens to users, backers, and other stakeholders;

-- Each token corresponds to a set amount of voting power within the organization.
-Each token also corresponds to a price on the secondary market, where it can be bought and sold at will.
+- Each token corresponds to a set amount of voting power within the organization and a price on the secondary market, where it can be bought and sold at will.